grzegorz914/homebridge-xbox-tv/README.md

 ## This plugin is in development phase and some functions not working correct.

-Control Microsoft game consoles in HomeKit as TV service.
+Homebridge plugin to control Microsoft game consoles in HomeKit as TV service.
 Tested with Xbox One X.

 </span>